LaunchCodeEducation/intro-to-web-dev-curriculum/content/how-programs-work/reading/your-first-program/index.md

    Documents
    ...
    ```
-1. Select a location where you would like to store your course work.
-The example is storing work on the Desktop, you may choose a different location if you desire.
+1. Choose a folder where you would like to store your course work.
+This example stores work on the Desktop; you may choose a different location if you desire.

-   1. Use the following command to move into that location: `cd <location-name>`
+   1. Use the following command to _change directory_, or move, into that folder: `cd <location-name>`
       ```bash
       cd Desktop
       ```
-   1. Create a directory (folder) to save your course work: `mkdir <directory-name>`
+   1. _Make a directory_ (folder) to save your course work: `mkdir <directory-name>`
       ```bash
       mkdir LaunchCode
       ```